filecoin-project/builtin-actors/CONTRIBUTING.md

 - Follow existing patterns for state management and CBOR encoding - specifically the Filecoin chain *strictly* uses tuple encoding and some types (such as `BigInt`) have custom encodings that must be explicitly declared
 - Ensure gas-efficient implementations - while hard to measure, knowing that gas is measured at the WASM instruction level, efficient code paths tend toward cheaper gas
 - Use appropriate error codes and messages
+- Include an appropriate amount of logging for future debugging

 ### Security Considerations